-In regards to the proposed agenda, long discussions had been carried out at both faculty meetings and work meetings in 2012.
+Regarding the proposed agenda, extensive discussions have been carried out at faculty meetings and work meetings.
 The agreed requirements are as follows.

 1) Proposals should clearly state the aim and experimental design of the research project and should be completed within five years.
 However, depending on the state of the research, an extension period may be granted after the initial five years.